Artist Profiles: Carlos Núñez

 All of these experiences resulted in the recording of Núñez’s first BMG recording, Brotherhood of Stars (A irmandade das estrellas), co-produced by Núñez, Paddy Moloney of The Chieftains, and Ry Cooder.
 The album was certified platinum in Spain, breaking all previous sales records for this kind of music.

-Two years in the making, Os Amores Libres (which translates as “Free Loves”), released in 1999, was an even more ambitious record than its predecessor, encompassing music and musicians from the Galician and Andalusian traditions within Spain, as well as the music of gypsies from Romania, Muslims and Sephardic Jews, all cultures who passed through Spain at one time or another, leaving their imprint upon the native music as well as carrying its influences abroad.
+Two years in the making, Os Amores Libres (which translates as “Free Loves”), released in 1999, was an even more ambitious record than its predecessor.
+It encompassed music and musicians from the Galician and Andalusian traditions within Spain, as well as the music of gypsies from Romania, Muslims and Sephardic Jews.
+All these are cultures that passed through Spain at one time or another, leaving their imprint upon the native music as well as carrying its influences abroad.
 The album was a serious piece of musical scholarship, illuminating this borrowing and trading of musical styles and revealing the inner connections among seemingly disparate cultures.

 Carlos Núñez